 I'd love to hear from you!
 If you find one of the programs useful, find a

 bug, have an idea for a feature, or even a whole new utility that you wish was

 available, please drop me an email.
 I'm always

 In addition to serving as programming examples, these programs do something

 useful or fun, so an executable is included.

 - A simple but powerful checkbook register program that keeps its data in a

-built-in categorized expense reports.
-Includes a readme file with instructions.
+includes a readme file with instructions.